geekiam/website/static/posts/git-repository-design-considerations.md

 some features, functionality or value to Linux but each has its own repository or several associated repository.

 #### What is a Multi Repository?

+>  Applications made of several  microservices defined within separate repositories.

 A Multi repository strategy refers to organizing  each of your projects into their own separate self-contained repositories.

-The Multi Repository is popular among organisations who are developing a Micro-Service or Service Oriented stack
+The Multi Repository is popular among organisations who are developing a Micro-Service or Service Oriented stack.

+Microservices — also known as the microservice architecture — is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+The microservice architecture enables the continuous delivery/deployment of large, complex applications.
+It also enables an organization to evolve its technology stack.

+The main reason behind micro-service architecture is to release software faster, and to create small teams to develop and deliver a single service.
+Teams are responsible for managing the whole life cycle of the micro service responsibility from development to delivery and maintenance.

+Creating separate repository for different service make sense because a team can then concentrate on a particular repository and maintain separate development and release processes.

+Using a multi repository approach helps teams too:

+* **Clear ownership:**  The team owns a service and clearly responsible for independently developing and deploying the full stack of that microservice.

+* **Smaller code base:** Separate repositories for a service leads to smaller code base and lesser complexity during code merge.

+* **Narrow clones:** DevOps and automated build and releases, smaller code base leads to considerably lesser code download/clone time, that leads to faster build and deployments.